sociallydistantgame/sociallydistant/README.md

 This game is made using Unity, and uses Unity 2021.3.35f1 LTS.

 ## Accepting contributions!
 Feel free to submit pull requests to the game.
 If merged, they will be shipped in the next Steam release of Socially Distant.
-For more info, see the `CONTRIBUTING` and `LICENSE` files in the repo root.
+For more info, see the `CONTRIBUTING.md` and `LICENSE` files in the repo root.

+>!Note
+>All contributors must sign the Developer Certificate of Origin before any pull requests are merged.
+More information is in `/CONTRIBUTING.md`.

 ## Project structure